symbiosis-cloud/symbiosis-docs/docs/guides/loadbalancers.md

 Billing will start as soon as the load balancer is created and will be billed by the minute until it has been deleted.

+## UDP Load Balancing

+Currently Symbiosis does not support UDP Load Balancing, however we do plan on supporting it in the future.
+If you are interested in this feature please let us know by contacting us at [info@symbiosis.host](mailto:info@symbiosis.host).